oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-uninstall.md

 deployment.apps/ingress-nginx-nginx-ingress-default-backend restarted
 ```

-Now the data plane elements have been removed let's remove the linkerd control plane (Yes, I know that the linkerd command is install, but the kubectl command is delete, so what happens is the linkerd command generates what it would as if it were doing an install, but the kubectl command takes this input as sequence ot things to delete)
+Now the data plane elements have been removed let's remove the linkerd control plane and extensions (Yes, I know that the linkerd command is install, but the kubectl command is delete, so what happens is the linkerd command generates what it would as if it were doing an install, but the kubectl command takes this input as sequence of things to delete)

   7. In the OCI Cloud shell type

+  - `linkerd viz install | kubectl delete -f -`

+There will be lots of messages about deleting resources, you may get warnings about attempts to delete resources that are not there, these can be ignored.

+  8. In the OCI Cloud shell type

   - `linkerd install --ignore-cluster | kubectl delete -f -`

 There will be lots of messages about deleting resources, you may get warnings about attempts to delete resources that are not there, these can be ignored.

-At the end check to see if the linkerd namespace is still there, it may have been removed, but as we added additional resources (secrets for the ingress rules and the rules themselves) it may still be there
+At the end check to see if the linkerd namespaces are still there, they may have been removed, but as we added additional resources (secrets for the ingress rules and the rules themselves) they may still be there

-  8. In the OCI Cloud shell type
+  9. In the OCI Cloud shell type

   - `kubectl get namespaces`